 Tags: Grass Valley

 This entry was posted on Sunday, June 22nd, 2014 at 9:21 am and is filed under Tour Diary.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 R U Kidding me?
 What a lot of different songs.
 It sounds like they had it together also.
 This was obviously the show of the California run (tour).
 I should have known…… the last time they played this venue was on October 5, 2012 and it was an amazing show then.
 They must really like this place.
 The town, the venue, the people, etc. I taped that show in 2012 and not only Jared, but the staff was very helpful in accommodating my situation.